akvo/knowledgebase/docs/rsr/results_framework.md

 Adding disaggregations to quantitative indicators is done via the Results and Indicators section of Project Editor and can be done at the same time that you're adding new indicators to your results framework.

-After you've added your new indicators, scroll down a bit and simply click '+ Add disaggregation'.
+After you've added your new indicators, scroll down a bit and simply click *'+ Add disaggregation'*.

 You can add multiple disaggregation categories (e.g. age and gender) to an indicator depending the level of disaggregation required to accurately measure an indicator.
 You can also add multiple labels (e.g. 1-8yrs, 9yrs - 17yrs, 18 - 24yrs) to a disaggregation.